-- Proof of Identity – such as passport or driving license
+- Proof of identity, such as passport or driving licence

 - Proof of address – recent utility bill or bank statement

-This wasn’t the quickest or simplest account opening process we’ve been through, however it is all fully digital.
+This wasn’t the quickest or simplest account opening process I’ve been through; however, it is all fully digital.

 Interactive Broker Guide to Transferring Your Investments

-Transferring positions and funds into Interactive Broker or out of Interactive Broker can be done via the Account Management section of the client portal.
+Transferring positions and funds into Interactive Brokers or out of Interactive Brokers can be done via the Account Management section of the client portal.
 Simply select the Position Transfers or Fund Transfers page and request the transfer.
-There are six different methods to choose from, so how long you wait for your transfer to clear will be variable, however, Interactive Brokers suggest that under normal circumstances, transferring stocks to Interactive Broker will take between four and eight business days.
+There are six different methods to choose from, so how long you wait for your transfer to clear will be variable, however, Interactive Brokers suggests that under normal circumstances, transferring stocks to Interactive Brokers will take between four and eight business days.

 Interactive Broker Customer Service Review

-Whilst Interactive Brokers have ticked off most methods of contact, I did find the customer service to be a little sluggish.
-You can use live chat, phone, or the message centre within the client portal which acts very like email.
-The range of supported languages is impressive however the fluctuating levels of support that I experienced really let it down.
+While Interactive Brokers has ticked off most methods of contact, I did find the customer service to be a little sluggish.
+You can use live chat, phone, or the message centre within the client portal, which acts very like email.
+The range of supported languages is impressive, but the fluctuating levels of support that I experienced really let it down.
 At times it was quick and the agent was able to answer our queries without hesitation, and at other times it was almost non-existent.
-This level of inconsistency seems to be reflected in their TrustPilot reviews with a rating of 3.1.
+This level of inconsistency seems to be reflected in their TrustPilot reviews, which have a rating of 3.1.

-One of the things that is an advantage is that Interactive Brokers publish all their menu options on their website so you can check which option to press before making a call.
+One of the things that is an advantage is that Interactive Brokers publishes all their menu options on their website, so you can check which option to press before making a call.
 This can help save time listening to all the options on a recording.

-It is important to note that Interactive Brokers do not provide investment advice as part of their service although this is not unusual with online brokers.
+It is important to note that Interactive Brokers do not provide investment advice as part of their customer services, although this is not unusual with online brokers.

 Who is Interactive Brokers Suitable For?